AI Music Education

 What Exists Today

-The competitive landscape is thin, and the tools that do exist were built before the current wave of AI capabilities.
+What I found is a scattered landscape, and most of the tools that do exist were built before the current wave of AI capabilities.

 Educational Platforms

 Melodics teaches finger drumming and keyboard skills through gamified drills.
 Good for motor skills, but it does not touch synthesis, mixing, or production workflow.
 Yousician covers guitar, piano, bass, ukulele, and singing.
-No electronic music production path exists.
-Hookpad is the strongest tool for producers: it teaches harmony and melody in a way that maps to how DAWs actually work.
+I have not seen a real electronic music production path there.
+Hookpad is the most relevant tool I found for producers: it teaches harmony and melody in a way that maps to how DAWs actually work.
 But it stops at composition.
 It does not address sound design, mixing, or the full production workflow.

 DAW AI Features